 Dwarves often are covetous and miserly, perhaps as an outgrowth of their racial affinity for metalworking and stonework, and their pride in the depth and age of their history and culture can easily shade into racial supremacy, especially if it is combined with a dose of paranoia about the ill intent of "lesser" races.
 But many dwarves, even the stingiest and most standoffish, make up for their love of riches and their xenophobia by showing themselves to be staunch allies once their friendship is earned.
 Heroic dwarves often impress friend and foe alike with their straightforward, no-nonsense virtue and determination.
 Dwarven villains are especially dangerous because of their aptitude for identifying their victims' weaknesses and then exploiting them unrelentingly, often thriving on the humiliation and despair they inflict in the process.

 Elves in Tolrea are even longer-lived than dwarves, sometimes reaching the age of 750 years, but they pay for their incredible longevity with the lowest birth rates and longest time to maturity of any of the great races.
-Conflicts with humans, orcs, goblinoids, or even dwarves and halflings usually is costlier for the elves than for their opponents, since elves don't reach maturity until they have lived a little more than a century.
+Conflict with humans, orcs, goblinoids, or even dwarves and halflings usually is costlier for the elves than for their opponents, since elves don't reach maturity until they have lived a little more than a century.
 Population growth is only possible for elves during long periods of relative peace.
 Even more than dwarves, elves have a traditionalist, conservative streak because they seek to mitigate risks of warfare and other disruptions that could lower their population so far that they can no longer replenish their populations.

 Another similarity in outlook between many elven and dwarven cultures is that elven history is extensive, and elven language is remarkably similar across geographic distance.
 Like dwarves, elves also commonly venerate a pantheon of racial deities, which leads many scholars to the conclusion that they also dispersed from a single location or suffered the collapse of a global empire.
 The exceedingly long span of elven life accounts for the relatively sparse variation in the Elven tongue.